PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/ActionScript Achievements.md

 **Setting up the Account Details Request and Earning an Achievement**

   * Create a function which logs an Account Details request using the request builder.
-  * Create a function which handles the Account Details response and organises it in a way that can be displayed to the user.
+  * Create a function which handles the Account Details response and organizes it in a way that can be displayed to the user.
   * Log the Event which awards the authenticated Player an Achievement through Cloud Code.

 **Testing the Achievement**